WICG/display-locking/explainer.md

 });

 // Getting style/layout values within a locked subtree :
-// - If we call getComputedStyle, etc. directly, it will cause a forced synchronous style update
+// - If we call getComputedStyle, offsetTop, etc. directly,
+//   it may cause a forced synchronous style and/or layout update
 //   (see [what-forces-layout](https://gist.github.com/paulirish/5d52fb081b3570c81e3a)).
 // - We can call update() on the locked element to trigger a co-operative update and get
 //   the value after the calculations finished instead. lockedElement.displayLock.update().then(() => {
-  // They're free!
-  getComputedStyle(child);
+  // These accesses are cheap or in some cases even free,
+  // because the style & layout values in the subtree are up-to-date. getComputedStyle(child);
   child.offsetTop;
 };